 - Pour the batter into the cupcake liners, fill to about ⅔ full, and bake for 22-25 minutes.
 Fill any empty wells with a couple tablespoons of water.
 Cupcakes should spring back when you gently press the centers.

 - Cool completely on a wire rack before frosting them.
 While the cupcakes are cooling, make the Vegan Irish Cream Frosting.
-Make sure they are completely cool before frosting (one hour).
+Make sure they are completely cool before frosting (two hours).

 To make the Vegan Irish Cream Frosting

-- In a stand mixer with the paddle attachment, beat the butter and shortening on medium to high speed for three minutes.
+- In a stand mixer with the paddle attachment or with a hand mixer, beat the butter on medium to high speed for two minutes until creamy and fluffy.

 - Scrape the sides and the bottom of the bowl with a spatula.
-Add sifted confectioner's sugar and cocoa powder with water (optional), and vanilla to the mixture, mixing on low speed at first, then beat on high for 5 minutes.
+Add sifted confectioner's sugar and optional sifted cocoa powder gradually, beating until combined.

-- Enjoy your cupcakes the same day, or refrigerate up to 7 days in an airtight container.
+- Enjoy your cupcakes the same day, or keep them at room temperature in an airtight container for up to 4 days.
 See notes for details on storage.

 Notes

 - Store leftover frosting in a bowl with a tight-fitting lid.
-Store in the fridge for up to a month or in the freezer for 6 months.
-Let thaw and stir before using it again.
+Store in the fridge for up to a month or in the freezer for 2 months.
+Let thaw and come to room temperature, and stir before using it again.

 Nutrition